omeshashika/omiAI/README.md

 2. If you need to tweak the config, edit the generated file.

 ## Running and using the bot
-1. Once you've done all the preparations, make sure Ollama is running (if you're using it), if not, start Ollama server:
+1. Once you've done all the preparations, make sure Ollama is running, if not, start Ollama server: (Skip if using external API)
    ```
    ollama serve
    ```